 Pleased with my creation, I wore the ear warmer out in the world where there was a lot of weather (which was the reason I made it the first place), not the least of which was a breeze so stiff (it was really more of a wind) that it caught the ever-so-slightly ruffled edge of my newly crocheted ear warmer.

-The ruffling was slight enough that I had been able to ignore it when I crocheted the piece, but the wind was able to find and catch that ever-so-slightly ruffled edge and nearly blow the ear warmer off my head.
+The ruffling was slight enough that I had been able to ignore it when I crocheted the piece, but now that I was out in the world actually wearing it, the wind was able to find and catch that ever-so-slightly ruffled edge and nearly blow the ear warmer off my head.

 So with some sorrow and much hesitation, I unwove the ends and frogged the whole thing: